IntersectMBO/plutus/docusaurus/docs/adr/adr1.md

 - what we have decided to do
 - why we have made this decision
 - what we expect the impact of this decision to be
-- what we have learned in the process
+- what we have learned in the process.

 ## Decision